cryspycreme/holbertonschool-printf/README.md

 | main.c | Used to test _printf.
 It has a main function with different _printf calls to check if everything works right compared to the regular printf. |
 | _putchar.c | This file has the _putchar function.
 It uses the write system call to print one character to the standard output.
 It’s used by other functions in the project to print characters without using the standard library. |

-## A Naming Conventions & Coding Style
+## Naming Conventions & Coding Style

 ### Prefixes and Functions